Henrik-3/unofficial-valorant-api/README.md

     <img src="https://pph.sh/partner/banner/38898/branding_970x90_Large-Leaderboard-dark.png" width="970" height="90" alt="Prepaid Hoster Werbe-Banner">
 </a>

-If you have any questions write on Discord: Henrik3#1451.
+If you have any questions write on Discord: Henrik3#1451 or write me an email to contact@henrikdev.xyz.